Align TypeScript Standards With JSON Schema

 > node index.js [ ValidationError { property: 'instance.author.age', message: 'is not of a type(s) string', schema: { type: 'string' }, instance: 28, name: 'type', argument: [ 'string' ], stack: 'instance.author.age is not of a type(s) string' } ]

 Our validation (or invalidation per se) was a success!
-We said in the schema that it should be a string but we received the number 28
+We said in the schema that it should be a string but we received the number 28.

-again, we will get some success!
-We will even see our books.d.ts
+Head back to book.json and convert the value to type number.
+Now if we run it again node index.js again, we will get some success!
+We will even see our books.d.ts file has been written.

 You might be wondering why I am writing this blog post in

-to generate TypeScript types.
+jsto generate TypeScript types.
 Honestly, when I am doing spikes I normally just write quick scripts and keep out the fluff.

 You will see the following is generated: